phetsims/build-a-nucleus/doc/model.md

 The Decay screen allows building of nuclides up to 94 protons and 146 neutrons.

-If the electron cloud is visible, then an atom is being built, but if the electron cloud is not visible, then a nucleus is built.
+The electron cloud is provided as an option to help orient users that the nucleus is being constructed within the context of an atom.

 Changing the number of nucleons in the nucleus updates the half-life of this species, whether this species is stable or unstable, the symbol display, and the available decays.